diekus-zz/webxr-bt/README.md

 # WebXR + Web Bluetooth demo

 A demo by Diego González-Zúñiga and Peter O'Shaughnessy, presented at GDG DevFest Ukraine and Heapcon.
-A web-based VR experience which uses realtime sensor data from a Nordic Thingy, a small multi-sensor device accessible via Bluetooth Low Energy.
-The virtual world adapts in real-time to our physical world.
+A web-based VR experience which uses real-time sensor data from a Nordic Thingy, a small multi-sensor device accessible via Bluetooth Low Energy.
+The virtual world adapts to the data from the physical world.

 ## Instructions